mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ### Step 4.
 Run Simulation

- Finally, use `run` which runs a simulation, indicating the `sim`, the `models` is a model, marginal model, or list of models to be run by your `sim` simulation, and `samplesize` the number of samples to use.
+ Finally, use `run` which runs a simulation, indicating the `sim_def`, the `models` is a model, marginal model, or list of models to be run by your `sim_def` simulation, and `samplesize` the number of samples to use.

   In it's simplest use, the `run` function generates and iterates over generated trial data, perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model(s).
-The function retuns an instance of `SimulationResults`, holding a mutated copy of the original `Simulation` with additional trial information as well as a list of references ot the models and a Dictionary of results.
+The function retuns an instance of `SimulationInstance`, holding a mutated copy of the original `SimulationDef` with additional trial information as well as a list of references ot the models and a Dictionary of results.
 Optionally, trial values and/or model results are saved to CSV files.
 Optionally, trial values and/or model results are saved to CSV files.
 View the internals documentation for **critical and useful details on the full signature of this function**:

 ```
-function Base.run(sim::Simulation{T}, models::Union{Vector{Model}, Model}, samplesize::Int;
+function Base.run(sim_def::SimulationDef{T}, models::Union{Vector{Model}, Model}, samplesize::Int;
                  ntimesteps::Int=typemax(Int),
                  trials_output_filename::Union{Nothing, AbstractString}=nothing,
                  results_output_dir::Union{Nothing, AbstractString}=nothing,